 One troubling issue with regard to natural resource management in this sensitive area is the failure of Carnegie SVRA to issue statutorily required annual habitat monitoring systems reports.
 With no annual reports there can be no meaningful or timely adaptive management.
 While this is just one of many significant issues with Carnegie SVRA management, we are concerned that the failure to conduct credible natural-resource assessments is occurring throughout the State Park OHMVR system.

-We don’t know yet exactly when the Tesla EIR will be released for public comments.
-To get our notification, make sure you are on the Bay Chapter’s e-mail list.
-Go to http://action.sierraclub.org/site/PageNavigator/CHP_SFBay_SignUp, and sign up for our East Bay Bulletin and updates and alerts.
+When the Draft General Plan and EIR are released we will need as many people as possible to submit comments.
+To receive our notification, make sure you are on the Bay Chapter’s email list.
+You can sign up for our East Bay Bulletin and “General” lists.

 — Celeste Garamendi